amarsde2/number-guessing-game/README.md

 ### Game Mechanics:

-- The game will first ask you for two numbers: the lower and higher bounds within which you want to guess the number.
+- The game will first ask if you want to play.
+- If you choose "Yes," you can play the game.
+Otherwise, the game will exit.
+- If you choose "Yes" to play, the game will then ask if you want to play as the first or second player.
+- If you choose to play as the first player, you will need to select numbers between 1 and 4.
-- You have 5 trials to guess the number correctly.
+- You will then be asked to enter a value to add to the selected list a certain number of times.
-- If you guess the number in 5 attempts or fewer, you win the game!
+- If you enter a number greater than 4 (e.g., 5), you will lose the game.
-- If you fail to guess within the 5 trials, you lose the game.
+- If you choose to enter non-consecutive elements, you will also lose the game.
+- After your turn, the computer will fill consecutive elements into the list.
+- If you enter the number 21 into the list, you will lose.
+Otherwise, the computer will lose.
 - You can retry the game by pressing 1.
 - If you wish to exit, press 2.